Precious Metals

 Every gold coin minted is minted with certain specified dimensions and weights.
 Knowing the diameter, weight, and thickness of these coins can help you determine whether a gold coin is genuine or not.

 If a coin has the right diameter and weight, but is twice as thick, then it’s not made of gold.
-Rather, it’s likely made of lead, silver, or some less dense metal.
+Rather, it’s likely made of some less dense metal.
 If a coin has the right diameter and thickness but weighs too little, it again is not gold, but some less dense metal.

 2. Magnet Test

-Another way to test if gold is real is by conducting a magnet test.
-Gold is not magnetic, and no gold coin will ever contain iron or ferrous alloys.
 So, if your “gold” coin is attracted to a magnet, it’s not really gold.
-This is important when it comes to alleged fakes made from tungsten, as some tungsten alloys contain small amounts of iron and are mildly magnetic.
-If you have a gold coin that has the right diameter, thickness, and weight but is attracted to a magnet, it’s likely a fake.
+This can be important when it comes to alleged fakes made from tungsten, as some tungsten alloys contain small amounts of iron and are mildly magnetic.

 3. Listen to the Sound